Shycee/landing-page/README.md

-For this project I created a web page from a design provided be The Odin Project.
+For this project I created a web page from a design provided by The Odin Project.